Caught in the act: detections of recoiling supermassive black holes from simulations: Mock kinematic observations

 \subsection{Distinguishing a BRC from other objects}

 In practice, photometric observations of galaxy merger remnants will contain contamination from other `intruding' stellar systems, globular clusters, satellites, or chance alignment with distant background galaxies, potentially complicating the unambiguous detection of a BRC about a recoiling SMBH.
 To compare against observations of faint objects, we compute at apocentre $\mbound$ (consistent with \autoref{fig:bound}), the effective radius $\BRCR$, and the stellar velocity dispersion $\BRCV$ of the BRC within the BRC effective radius $\BRCR$.
 The BRC velocity dispersion we compute by bootstrapping the velocities of the member stellar particles to reduce random noise, with $10^4$ samples.
 In the left panel of \autoref{fig:obs}, increasing $\vk$ corresponds to a constant decrease of the effective radius of the BRC.
-A decrease in $\mbound$ with with increasing $\vk$ is also visible.
-Both trends are explained due to a higher $\vk$ requiring stellar particles to be more strongly bound to the BRC than a low $\vk$.
+A decrease in $\mbound$ with increasing $\vk$ is also visible -- the resulting effective stellar surface mass densities of the BRCs are in the range of $\Sigma_\mathrm{eff}\sim 50 - 100\,\Msun\,\mathrm{pc}^{-2}$.
+Both trends are explained due to a higher $\vk$ requiring stellar particles to be more strongly-bound to the BRC than a low $\vk$.
 In the $M_\star$-$\Reff$ plane, the BRCs mostly resemble an intermediary between dwarf systems and ultra-compact dwarfs (UCDs), that are slightly more compact than the former for a given stellar mass.

 More effective in separating the BRCs from other faint objects is the stellar velocity dispersion $\BRCV$: in general, the BRCs have a high velocity dispersion of the order 100 times greater than other compact systems.